linode/docs/docs/migrate-to-linode/disk-images/docker-system-image.md

  - '[Docker Docs](https://docs.docker.com/)'
 ---

 Have you ever wanted to create a docker image from a running operating system?
-Following some very simple Docker commands you will be able to export a container to a tar file, transfer it to a different server, import the tar into a Docker image, tag the image, and finally run it.
+Following some very simple Docker commands you will be able to export a container to a tar file, transfer it to a different server, import the tar file into a Docker image, tag the image, and finally run it.

 #### Before attempting any commands shown below make sure that you have a backup of your data!

-To create a tar of the current operating system you are going to want to change into your root or home directory
+To create a tar of the current operating system you are going to want to change into your root or home directory.
+You also want to make sure that you have enough storage space on your server to store the image.

         cd /home/user
         cd /root/

 If there is a folder that you do no want to backup make sure you include its path in the command below.
-For example, if you wanted to exclude /home/john/files you would enter
+You also want to exclude the tar you are creating from the tar source.
+For example, if your tar file was going to be stored in /home/john/files you would enter:

       tar -cvpzf serverbackup.tar.gz --exclude=/home/john/files  --one-file-system /